 The Asylum for Wayward Victorian Girls, by Emilie Autumn, juxtaposes a fictional story of a group of young women trapped in a Bedlam House with the story of the author's time in a modern psychiatric institution that, while at least survivable, seems to be making little effort to actually treat (rather than simply contain) its patients.

 Defied and Invoked in The Gates of Sleep.
-Physician and Earth Master Andrew Pike tries to help the both the charity cases and the upper-class paying patientsnote mainly women burned out on social obligations, but he keeps a close eye out for worse issues he milks for operating funds to the best of his knowledge and power at the sanitarium he set up, but when summoned to the bedside of half-trained Water Mage Marina Rosewood in a magical coma by her suspiciously unconcerned aunt he pretends he never met hernote she had been helping him with a breakthrough in treating lead poisoning and plays the vaguely sociopathic experimenter stereotype to the hilt in order to get her out of there without arousing suspicion.
+Physician and Earth Master Andrew Pike tries to help the both the charity cases and the upper-class paying patientsnote mainly women burned out on social obligations, but he keeps a close eye out for worse issues he milks for operating funds to the best of his knowledge and power at the sanitarium he set up, but when summoned to the bedside of half-trained Water Mage Marina Rosewood in a magical coma by her suspiciously unconcerned aunt he pretends he never met hernote she had been helping him with a breakthrough in treating lead poisoning and plays a vaguely sociopathic experimenter stereotype to the hilt in order to get her out of there without arousing suspicion.

 An early two-parter on Alias, "Reckoning"/"Color Blind," sent Sydney to one such asylum in Romania [read: Ruritania].
 It turned out to be run by an agent for recurring nemesis K-Directorate, and she ended up under interrogation with shock therapy as Electric Torture.

-The Doctor Who episode "The Shakespeare Code" featured the historical Bethlem Royal Hospital - or Bedlam.
+"The Shakespeare Code" featured the historical Bethlem Royal Hospital - or Bedlam.

 "The Asylum of the Daleks" took place on a planet containing automated systems to care for Daleks so violent even other Daleks feared them.
 Thanks to one genius human/Dalek, the place was reduced to a miserable wreck.